-- To receive and adopt the Directors' Statement and the Audited Financial Statements (Resolution 1) for the financial year ended 31 December 2020 together with the Independent Auditor's Report thereon. - To re-elect Sho Kian Hin who is retiring pursuant to Article 98 of the Company's Constitution as a Director of the Company.
-See explanatory note (i) (Resolution 2) - 3.
-To approve the payment of Directors' fees of US\$212,000 for the financial year ended on (Resolution 3) 31 December 2020 to be paid in arrears (FY2019: US\$216,000). - 4.
-To re-appoint Moore Stephens LLP as the Company's Auditors and to authorise the (Resolution 4) directors of the Company ("Directors") to fix the remuneration. - 5.
+- 3. To re-elect Ng Boon Eng who is retiring pursuant to Article 102 of the Company's (Resolution 3) Constitution as a Director of the Company. - See explanatory note (ii) - 4.
+To re-elect Thomas Tan Gim Chua who is retiring pursuant to Article 102 of the (Resolution 4) Company's Constitution as a Director of the Company. - See explanatory note (iii) - 5.
+To re-elect Ng Fook Ai Victor who is retiring pursuant to Article 102 of the Company's (Resolution 5) Constitution as a Director of the Company. - See explanatory note (iv) - 6.
+To approve the payment of Directors' fees of US\$146,584 for the financial year ended (Resolution 6) on 31 December 2021 to be paid in arrears. - 7.
+To re-appoint Moore Stephens LLP as the Company's Auditors and to authorise the (Resolution 7) Directors of the Company ("Directors") to fix the remuneration. - 8.
 To transact any other ordinary business that may be properly transacted at an annual general meeting.